byuweb/HTML-Templates/README.md

   &nbsp;&lt;/script&gt;<br>
 &lt;/head&gt;<br>

 By default we have set loadslider to true for front pages and false for inside pages.
 If it says false then the slider scripts won’t load.
-This and other issues are explained in comments in the code for <b>elements.html</b>.
+This and other issues are explained in comments in the code for <b><a href="http://byuweb.github.io/byu-responsive-dev/elements.html">elements.html</a></b>.
 That’s an essential page to read.

 ### Responsive.css
 Read the comments in this file.
 Note, for example, Line 41, where full menu width is explained.
 Note that the min-width of 60em should be reset depending on your layout.
 Also, please note that ems work much better with responsive layouts than pixels.